Chart Color Schemes

 Health performance in Tumut is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Tumut faces significant health challenges, as indicated by health data.
+Tumut faces significant health challenges, as indicated by its health data.

 Both younger and older age groups have notable prevalence of common health conditions.
-Approximately 51% (~3,468 people) of Tumut's total population has private health cover, slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (11.0%) and asthma (10.0%), while 61.4% of residents report having no medical ailments, compared to 62.9% in Rest of NSW.
-Tumut has 22.2% (1,502 people) of its population aged 65 and over, lower than the 24.8% in Rest of NSW.
+The area has approximately 51% private health cover, slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (affecting 11.0% of residents) and asthma (10.0%).
+About 61.4% of Tumut's population reports no medical ailments, compared to 62.9% in Rest of NSW.
+As of 2018-2020, approximately 22.2% of Tumut's residents are aged 65 and over (1,502 people), lower than the 24.8% in Rest of NSW.
 Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health